What Is a Tummy Tuck?

 What Is a Mini Tummy Tuck?

-Occasionally some men and woman are candidates for the mini-abdominoplasty, also known as a mini tummy tuck.
+Occasionally some men and women are candidates for the mini-abdominoplasty, also known as a mini tummy tuck.
 This procedure requires a smaller incision very similar to a c-section incision low on the abdominal wall.
 A mini-abdominoplasty takes approximately one to two hours in surgery.
 During the procedure, the skin is lifted only up to the navel area, and the rectus abdominus muscle is tightened up to this level.
 The skin is then pulled down snuggly and excess tissue is removed.
 The umbilicus (navel) remains in the same position and is unaltered.
 The incision is located on the lower abdomen just above the pubic area or is placed just below any prior c-section scar.

 Typically, the incision length for a mini-abdominoplasty is shorter than a full abdominoplasty and is very easily hidden under a bikini bottom or revealing underwear.
 All incisions are closed with absorbable sutures.
 Usually, one small drain is placed during surgery, which is removed 4 or 5 days post-operatively.
 Dr. Zemmel will determine whether a full abdominoplasty or a mini-abdominoplasty will yield the best results for you.